-In the end, the word ‘ok’ had zero meaning to the students.
+In the end, the word ‘ok’ had zero meaning for the students.
 Just some sound that the teacher made every few seconds.

-Of course, there are times when you have to repeat yourself to ensure that there are clarity and understanding.
+Of course, there are times when you have to repeat yourself to ensure that there is clarity and understanding.
 But don’t just repeat things just to say something.

 The students get accustomed to this very quickly and start zoning out when you do it.

 Say something once, check for clarity by the unglazed look in their eyes.
 Then move on and let them speak.

 Never explain anything unless you really have to.

 Get the students to do it.

 Find that one student who understands and drag them to the front of the class and get them to explain a point you made.